asgarciap/cannyedge-boinc/README.md

 Then work assimilator just deletes the final images to save space in the server.

-The cannyedge_app performs an edge detection in the source image and also do some fake computation for a few minutes.
+The cannyedge_app performs an edge detection in the source image, the cannyedge_app2 do the same but also performs some fake computation for a few minutes.

 Builds files are provided to crosscompile the application for ARM and ARM64 archs.